rdanielmurphy/rdanielmurphy.github.io/_posts/2015-10-26-Costa-Rica.markdown

 Warm in San Jose for the most part.
 Hot in Quepos.
 Can get a little chilly in the mountains in Monteverde and La Fortuna.
 It’s the rain forest so you can expect rain.

 #Food
 Rice and beans!
 Ticos (what Costa Ricans call themselves) love to use those two basic variables in any dish.
 Their healthy food combined with their active lifestyle is one reason why they are such a healthy and happy people.

+There are plenty of options for food so if you aren't a rice and beans kind of person don't worry.
+The best restuarant I went to was probably a Peruvian called Machu Picchu or something along those lines.
+I had lunch at a Subway in San Jose that was more expensive than what I'd pay in the states (Costa Rica isn't exactly cheap).

 #Lodging
 Hostels are everywhere as well as decent hotels.
-Never had any issues with places that I stayed at, accept WiFi reception at most places left a lot to be desired.
+Never had any issues with places that I stayed at, except WiFi reception at most places left a lot to be desired.
 If you are visiting Costa Rica you shouldn’t be inside on Facebook or Netflix though anyways right?
 Too much to do and see.
 I didn’t stay at any Airbnb places but I know there is a big Airbnb market there.

 #Meeting people
 Hostels are the best places to meet fellow travelers and foreigners.
-If you want to meet some Tico, dating apps are popular especially Tinder.
+If you want to meet some Ticos or Ticas, dating apps are popular especially Tinder.
 A cool bar in Monteverder called Bar Amigos is a really good place to meet fellow travelers and Ticos.
 It’s really the only good bar in Monteverde.

 #Safety
 San Jose has it’s bad spots but you would never go near those neighborhoods.
 Incredibly safe country especially for Latin America, your only concern should be avoiding being eaten by an croc or drowning in the ocean (there are no life guards every 100 feet like we have in the states).